-Psychosomatic disorders are purely psychologically caused disorders that cause physical symptoms due to the connections between the psyche and the body.
+According to abbreviationfinder.org, psychosomatic disorders are purely psychologically caused disorders that cause physical symptoms due to the connections between the psyche and the body.
 Some psychosomatic disorders are transient, i.e. they are only temporary.
 Dissociative conversion disorder falls into this category.

-According to DigoPaul, the term is an umbrella term for different disorders that are associated with different symptoms.
+The term is an umbrella term for different disorders that are associated with different symptoms.
 Although the symptoms may be more or less different from one another, they share a common characteristic.
 Instead of a physical illness, a stressful event is the cause of all symptoms of dissociative conversion disorder.

 Like all other psychosomatic disorders, the form of conversion disorder is shaped by the connection between mental processes or feelings and physical reactions.
 Tangible changes in morphology occur.
 Exclusion of physical illness is the most relevant condition for diagnosing any dissociative conversion disorder.